wolfSSL/wolfssl-examples/tls/README.md

 And just like that wolfSSL will use our functions to send and receive data.
-Now when this program is run we should see a number of "my\_OISend: sent" and "my\_IORecv: recieved" lines in our output.
+Now when this program is run we should see a number of "my\_OISend: sent" and "my\_IORecv: received" lines in our output.

 #### <a name="run-callback">Running</a>